Python-Nairobi/pynbo-blog/content/pypy-joannah-nanjekye.md

 Pypy is an alternate implementation of the python programming language.
 Pypy started  out as a python interpreter written in python.
 It is aimed at being compatible with cpython and currently with experimental compatibility for CPython C API extensions.

-Pypy originally refered to two things. one the python interpreter and Rpython Translation toolchain but currently pypy is always used torefer to the python interpreter.
+Pypy originally refered to two things. one the python interpreter and Rpython Translation toolchain but currently pypy is always used to refer to the python interpreter.
 The translation framework is always refered to as the Rpython Translation Framework.

 It is the distinct features embedded in pypy that give your python programs the magical performance.
 Lets have a look at some of them.